 6 Suburban Cities With Easy Commutes to Washington D.C.

 Many neighborhoods within Washington, D.C. city limits offer access to Metro trains or buses.
-However, the higher price tag on homes and the hustle and bustle of city life means many folks look for property in the suburbs.
+However, the often higher price tag on homes and the noisiness of city life has many potential homeowners looking toward the suburbs.
 In the D.C. metro area, that doesn’t mean you're destined for a long commute.
 While in many cases, D.C. suburbs are pricy—sometimes even more so than D.C. itself—these communities offer more space, quiet, and suburban conveniences (read: parking spaces) while not sacrificing access to quality dining and cultural experiences.

 D.C.’s Metro transit system spreads relatively far into the surrounding suburbs, making it possible to skip multiple bus transfers, pricier train systems, and congested highways during the commute.
-To highlight these neighborhoods, we’ve listed the most convenient Metro stations as well as how long the train ride is to the Golden Triangle, where many D.C.-based companies have their offices.
+To highlight these suburbs, we’ve included the most convenient Metro stations as well as how long the train ride is to the Golden Triangle, where many D.C.-based companies have their offices.

 Silver Spring is a popular location in Maryland for those who want the affordability of a suburb but still want to enjoy the culture of city life (the median home price here is $406,600 compared to D.C.'s $556,700, per Sperling's Best Places).
-Downtown Silver Spring offers dining, shopping, farmers markets, art gallery walks, and a movie theater featuring art-house picks and the latest blockbusters.
-A five-minute walk is all it takes to get to Silver Spring Station, where red line trains take around 25 minutes to get to the Golden Triangle.
+Downtown Silver Spring is a walkable area offering dining, shopping, farmers markets, art gallery walks, and a movie theater featuring art-house picks and the latest blockbusters.
+A five-minute walk is all it takes to get to Silver Spring Station, which will take you into D.C.

-Looking south from D.C. is Arlington, a historic and exciting area just over the bridge from the National Mall.
+Looking south from D.C. is Arlington, a historic community just over the bridge from the National Mall.
 If you aren’t interested in walking to work (seriously—it’s possible), there are multiple Metro stations you can take advantage of in neighborhoods like Rosslyn or Courthouse.
 Your time spent on either the blue, silver, or orange line would only cost you 10 to 20 minutes each way.
-You would even have time to stop for a coffee at one of the many local shops on your way.
+Living in Arlington isn't cheap, but the historic charm mixed with suburban convenience makes it a unique place to live.

 McLean, Virginia, offers homes tucked away in wooded areas and small neighborhoods, but is only a short drive from bustling Tysons Corner, where you’ll find two major malls.
 Retail and dining are aplenty, as well as possible work opportunities in the smaller surrounding cities.
 Though if you still find yourself needing to commute into D.C. for work each day, it’s one Metro station is only about a 20 minute ride from the Golden Triangle.